igeiman/SYST50447/week2/labs/lab3.md

-# Working with Remote Repositories with GitHub
+# Working with Remote Repositories in GitHub

 In this lab, you’ll get hands-on experience using Git and GitHub for version control.
 Follow each step carefully and refer to the comments to understand each Git command.